 Once a judge has sided with your mortgage lender and granted their foreclosure action, you may be able to appeal this decision under certain circumstances.
 Keep in mind that in Florida, these judgments are usually considered final ten days after being issued.
 You can still appeal after this time, but the sooner you do so, the better.

 Sadly, not everyone will be able to appeal these judgments successfully.
-You have to provide legitimate grounds for appealing these decisions, which requires significant knowledge of state foreclosure laws.
+You must provide legitimate grounds for appealing these decisions, which requires significant knowledge of state foreclosure laws.

 Legal Standing Defense